 The decision to include articles in an SPS newsletter or in any other practice publication is at the discretion of NASW.

-By submitting material, submitter gives NASW the right to publish and edit written material if necessary.
+By submitting material, submitter gives NASW the right to revise and edit written material if necessary before publishing.
 We will attempt to preserve the author's voice, but all accepted articles will be edited for space and clarity according to NASW's style and formatting guidelines.